 How did so much of contemporary technics become so disappointing, so deadening?
 How is technics being thought, and worked with, to enliven?
 What different assemblages and principles are involved?
 This chapter begins in sympathy with Michel Serres’ “aggrieved shame” (2019, 43).
 I argue that a series of Pavlovist variations on powerlessness still inhabits contemporary technics; then suggest principles of escape towards other kinds of relations between technics and worlds.
 These relations affirm mutual care as well as mutual powers.
 They would be immanently attentive to the complexity and variability of the world as event.

 In this chapter, the term “technics” indicates an ecology that goes beyond technologies.
 Indeed, the term usually suggests the coming together of technologies with techniques and technical systems.
 Yet technics is inconceivable without also considering that which is drawn into, transformed by and also transforming of, technologies, techniques, and technical systems.
 This includes materials and physical forces, as well as the ways these come to constitute creatures, plants, and nonliving entities.
 It also includes abstractions, conceptual feelings, and affects and desires, along with the ongoing double becoming between technics and the social.
 Finally, and crucially, technics includes the modes of organization, living, and working made available by and feeding back into technical development.
 Transposing Alfred Whitehead’s discussion of “nature lifeless” and “nature alive” (1968, 127-169) into a thinking through of technics, this chapter suggests a tension, through all of this, between two very different sets of tendencies—towards technics lifeless and technics alive.
-These two tendencies, among others, and even mainstream technical development is not, of course, all lifeless.
+These are only some tendencies among others, and even mainstream technical development is not, of course, all lifeless.
 However, the tensions between these two sets of tendencies are significant.
 My main focus will be on media and interactive technics, broadly understood.

-NEW MEDIA’S (UNDEAD) LOGIC OF PROGRAMMABILITY AND A THIRD ENCLOSURE
+NEW MEDIA’S (UNDEAD) LOGIC OF PROGRAMMABILITY

 Resonating with Serres’ “aggrieved shame” in “omnipotent impotence,” Wendy Hui Kyong Chun writes that the key problem within a contemporary (media) technical culture is an “undeadness” (2011a, xii).
 For Chun, problems with “new media [are] related to new media’s (undead) logic of programmability” (xii).
 By undead programmability, Chun means that “New media proliferates ‘programmed visions,’ which seek to shape and to predict—indeed to embody—a future based on past data” (xii).
 At the heart of this, “information—through its capture in [technical] memory—is undead” (25).
 Yet decisions, and one could add actions, or simply life, are deferred to these undead bits of stored information.
 Indeed, we now have a “belief in information as decision” (Chun 2011b, 106).
 This “decision” conditions and triggers reflex, habit, and more.
 Thus, undead information contains not only the kernel of calculation and thought as the symbolic processing of this calculation, but also the kernel of process more generally, action and behavior.
 As technics intensifies, it “catches us” not only in an informational world, but via this, “in a deluge of minor-seeming decisions” (106).
 Life is deadened by a raft of stilted acts of imposed decision, as we are caught up in often low-level systemic responses based on the intervention of past (often remote, often of dubious relevance) data within the now suppressed situatedness of lived events.
 This can easily “defer our engagement with crisis”—or, we could say, life as lived—or it “renders everything and thus nothing a crisis” in a specific technical sense of prediction, control, and systemic allegiance (106).
 Here think perhaps of notifications, facial recognition, or the COVID take-up of proctoring software to monitor students at home taking tests.